sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 ### Beveling (Dynamically/ Automatically)
 #### 🟠 Blender Bevel Modifier
-Same as the manual bevel just that edges  for beveling are chosen by angle, vertex groups and so on.
+Same as the manual bevel, just that edges for beveling are chosen by angle, vertex groups and so on.
 #### ⚪ Bevel Pro
 (ZPlugin > BevelPro) [Full tutorial on Bevel Pro](https://www.youtube.com/watch?v=6uvPmEqD4nY).
 Works on terrible topology.
 - Prep: `Fix Mesh`, `Weld Points`
 - Prep: `Polish By Polygroups/ Features` when using DynaMeshed mesh
 #### ⚪ Dynamic SubDiv menu
-(Tool > Geometry > Dynamic SubDiv)This menus allows for all kinds of bevel and chamfers
+(Tool > Geometry > Dynamic SubDiv) This menus allows for all kinds of bevel and chamfers

 ### Creasing
 Creases can transfer between ZBrush and Blender.
 Note that creases in Blender can go from 0% to 100% but ZBrush can only have or not have a crease.